 For Case Information: (928) 567-7741

-A criminal case that is heard in the Yavapai County Superior Court will generally proceed as follows:
+A criminal case heard against you in Yavapai County Superior Court will generally proceed as follows:

-This is the first time a defendant will be required to appear in court.
-If a defendant is in custody, this is conducted within 24 hours.
-If a defendant is not in custody, they will be sent a document with the date and time of the initial appearance.
-This is known as a summons.
+This is the first time you will be required to appear in court.
+If you are already in custody, then the initial appearance happens within 24 hours of your being taken into custody.
+If you are not in custody, then the court will send you a document with the date and time of the initial appearance.
+This is known as a “summons.”

-At this appearance, the defendant is advised of the formal charges against them and their right to a defense and an attorney.
-If a defendant cannot afford an attorney, an attorney will be appointed for them at this appearance.
-The judge will also set the conditions for release from jail as well as a new court date for the next hearing.
+During the initial appearance, the court will advise you of the formal charges being brought against you.
+It will also inform you of your right to present a legal defense and to have an attorney.
+If you cannot afford an attorney, then an attorney will be appointed for you at no cost to you.
+The judge will also set the conditions for your release from jail, as well as a new court date for the next hearing in your case.

-A status conference is a meeting at court.
-This is an opportunity for a defendant’s defense lawyer and the prosecutor to resolve the case.
-If agreement is reached during this conference, a sentencing hearing is scheduled in which the judge will consider the matter.
-If no agreement is reached, the court will schedule a preliminary hearing.
+A status conference is a meeting at the court.
+It is an opportunity for your defense lawyer and the county prosecutor to resolve the case before trial.
+If you and your attorney reach an agreement with the county during this conference, then the court will schedule a sentencing hearing in which the judge will consider the agreed-upon resolution of the matter.
+If no agreement is reached, then the court will schedule a preliminary hearing.

 A preliminary hearing is also known as a probable cause hearing.
-At this time, the prosecutor presents evidence to the court to prove they have probable cause to proceed on the charges.
-The judge may either dismiss the case for insufficient evidence or order a trial
+During this hearing the prosecutor presents evidence to the court to prove the county has probable cause to proceed with the charges against you.
+The judge may either dismiss the case for insufficient evidence or order a trial.

-If the defendant and prosecutor agree to a bench trial, no jury will participate, and the judge will determine the verdict.
+Bench trials: In some situations, you can agree to waive your right to a jury in your case.
+If you, your lawyer, and the prosecutor agree to a bench trial, then no jury will participate, and the judge will determine the verdict.

-If the defendant receives a guilty verdict, they face a range of possible sentences.
-The judge will set a sentencing date, where both the defense and prosecution may present evidence to help the judge determine an appropriate sentence.
+If you receive a guilty verdict, then you will face a range of possible sentences.
+The judge will set a sentencing date, where your defense attorney and the prosecution may present evidence to help the judge determine an appropriate sentence.

-When facing DUI or criminal charges in Yavapai County, it is important to take action immediately.
-If you or a loved one is arrested and face prosecution in Yavapai County Superior Court and are trying to find your way through the criminal process, call the DUI and Criminal Law Specialists now at Rosenstein Law Group.
-We are available 24/7 by calling (480) 248-7666 or you can contact our firm online.
+Court cases in Yavapai County are driven by deadlines.
+If you are facing DUI or criminal charges in Yavapai County, it is important to act immediately to avoid losing your legal rights.
+If you or a loved one has been arrested and faces prosecution in Yavapai County Superior Court, call the DUI and Criminal Law Specialists at Rosenstein Law Group now.
+We are available 24/7, call us at (480) 248-7666.